ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.4 on Debian 9 Linux with Apache2 + Jetty9.md

            * the baseDN ==> `ou=people, dc=example,dc=org` (branch containing the registered users)
            * the bindDN ==> `cn=admin,dc=example,dc=org` (distinguished name for the user that can made queries on the LDAP)

-2. Configure your "attribute-resolver.xml" to define and support attributes:
+2. Configure your "`attribute-resolver.xml`" to define and support attributes:
    * `cd /opt/shibboleth-idp/conf`

    * `cp attribute-resolver.xml attribute-resolver.xml.orig`